markwinter/find-dead-links/README.md

 ## Find Dead Links

-This is a quick tool to find dead links in `.md` files in a github repo
+This is a quick tool to find dead links in `.md` files in a git repo

 It requires Python3.7